Licia Verde: Research

 Verde analyzed a powerful but challenging statistical property of galaxy surveys related to higher-order correlations.
-She showed that galaxies of the Anglo Australian Two-degrees galaxy redshift survey trace the distribution of dark matter.
-This result indicated that the galaxy distribution can be used to study the dark matter one.
+She showed that the galaxy redshift survey conducted with the Anglo-Australian Telescope trace the distribution of dark matter; this result indicated that the galaxy distribution can be used to study the dark matter one.

 After she joined the science team of the Microwave Anisotropy Probe, a NASA space mission to map the full sky at radio waves, Verde participated in analysis and interpretation of the Cosmic Microwave Background data from the WMAP satellite.

 Thanks to two ERC grants: Cosmological Physics with future large-scale structure surveys (Phys.LSS), and Beyond Precision Cosmology: dealing with Systematic Errors (BePreSyE) Verde has established a research group in physical cosmology at the University of Barcelona.
 Under her lead, the group has contributed to results from the Baryon Acoustic Oscillations Survey part of the Sloan Digital Sky Survey: measurements of the expansion history of the universe and the formation of cosmological structures as well as constraint on cosmological parameters describing structure and detailed composition of the cosmos.

 The other recent direction of Verde's research is on dark energy.
 She has developed a model-independent way to study the Universe's expansion history and infer from there the physical properties of dark energy.